sachinkmohan/sachinkmohan.github.io/_pages/now.md

 Updated: 18th July 2024

 I got inspiration to create this page from [Derek Silver Page](https://sive.rs/now).
 Not only me, a lot of people have picked inspiration from him.
-Give it a shot!
+Do check it out 😉!

 ## My Current Project